Structural modulation, physical properties, and electronic band structure of the kagome metal UCr$_6$Ge$_6$: Conclusions

 \section{Conclusions}

 \UCG\ crystallizes in a structure with an average Y$_{0.5}$Co$_3$Ge$_3$-type unit cell and a modulation that lowers the space-group symmetry to monoclinic.
 The modulation [$\mathbf{q}=0.662(17)\mathbf{a^\ast}+0.501(8)\mathbf{c^\ast}$] of \UCG\ is distinct from other 166 materials in that it contains an $\mathbf{a^\ast}$ component and no $\mathbf{b^\ast}$ component.
 The isotropic temperature and magnetic field dependence of the magnetization contrast with other $R$Cr$_6$Ge$_6$ and uranium-containing 166 materials with localized magnetic moments.
 Instead, the shape of the high-temperature susceptibility and the small magnetization strongly suggest that \UCG\ is Pauli paramagnetic, though a ground state singlet due to a CEF splitting of a U 5$f^2$ multiplet cannot be ruled out.
 A transition at 30~K in the magnetic susceptibility and heat capacity are attributed to an impurity phase.
-The electronic heat capacity, quantified by a Sommerfeld coefficient of 86.5~mJ~mol$^{-1}$~K$^{-2}$, is moderately enhanced in \UCG\, possibly due to flatbands near the Fermi level or electron-phonon coupling.
-Electronic band structure calculations suggest that the kagome flatbands and uranium states may increase the DOS near $E_\mathrm{F}$.
-The anisotropic resistivity and magnetoresistance reveal a preference for conduction perpendicular to the kagome lattice, consistent with other CoSn-type and stuffed-CoSn-type materials.
-The moderately enhanced Sommerfeld coefficient, isotropic magnetic properties, and unique structural modulation distinguish \UCG\ from other uranium-containing 166 compounds and demonstrate the promise of tuning electronic band structure features and magnetic ground states in 5$f$ 166 materials. \\